Rapidisimo/ftl/src/recipes/pulled-chicken-tacos.md

 1. In a container place chicken breast, add salt and one lime for a quick marinade (5min while you take out the rest of the ingredients).
 2. Heat cast iron pan and add 1 tbsp of oil.
 Adjust flame to medium.
 3. Pat chicken dry with a paper towel and add to hot pan.
 Flip once browned and cook through.
-Then remove it from the pan.
+Once fully cooked, remove from pan.

 ### Base Sauce for Chicken